avianbc/blog/content/posts/2012-08-15-maze-solving-algorithms-wall-follower.md

 guid: http://avian.netne.net/blog/?p=93
 permalink: /maze-solving-algorithms-wall-follower/
 categories:
-  - programming
+  - Programming
-  - algorithms
+  - Algorithms
-  - csharp
+  - CSharp
 ---

 Maze solving algorithms are a well known area of research.
 Of these, one of the most well known solving strategies for simply connected mazes is the [wall follower](http://en.wikipedia.org/wiki/Maze_solving_algorithm#Wall_follower) algorithm.
 This post will delve into the coding and implementation of such an algorithm (in C#, of course).